Bridging the Linguistic Divide: A Survey on Leveraging Large Language Models for Machine Translation: LLMs and Encoder-Decoder across Languages

-Given the poor state of performance in low-resource languages, the authors in \cite{aycock2025can} examine whether LLMs can learn to translate extremely low-resource languages using only grammar books.
-They split grammar books into parallel examples and grammatical explanations, then tested LLMs and a fine-tuned NMT model on translation, grammatical judgment, and gloss prediction tasks.
+Recent work has explored whether LLMs can perform translation in extreme low-resource settings where parallel data is virtually absent.
+The MTOB benchmark \cite{tanzer2024a} evaluates this scenario by requiring models to learn translation for a previously unseen language using only a single grammar book, a bilingual lexicon, and a very small parallel corpus.
+While long-context in-context learning substantially improves LLM performance, even strong models with large context windows remain well below a data-matched human baseline.
+The study shows that translation improvements mainly stem from parallel examples and lexical resources, whereas grammatical explanations alone contribute little to translation quality.
+Overall, these findings indicate that encoder–decoder MT models with explicit parallel supervision remain more effective than LLM-based approaches in extremely low-resource translation settings.
+Similarly, the authors in \cite{aycock2025can} split grammar books into parallel examples and grammatical explanations, then tested LLMs and a fine-tuned NMT model on translation, grammatical judgment, and gloss prediction tasks.
 They also introduced typological prompts summarizing high-level grammatical features.
 Their findings show that translation improvements come almost entirely from parallel examples, not grammatical explanations.
 Fine-tuned models performed as well or better than LLMs using grammar books.
 However, for linguistic tasks like grammaticality judgment and gloss prediction, typological prompts combined with parallel examples led to strong performance.
 The study concludes that for translation, collecting parallel data is more effective than relying on descriptive grammar, while structured grammatical knowledge is better suited for non-translation tasks.
 The authors in \cite{zheng2025asymmetricconflictsynergyposttraining} investigates the persistent issue of the Curse of Multilinguality (CoM) in LLM-based multilingual MT, where scaling to more languages introduces performance bottlenecks.
-The authors identify a key phenomenon: asymmetry in linguistic conflicts and synergies—with translation from other languages to English (XX$\rightarrow$En) suffering from conflicts, while English to other languages (En$\rightarrow$XX) benefits from synergy.
+The authors identify a key phenomenon: asymmetry in linguistic conflicts and synergies: with translation from other languages to English (XX$\rightarrow$En) suffering from conflicts, while English to other languages (En$\rightarrow$XX) benefits from synergy.
 These issues primarily arise during the post-training phase rather than during multilingual pretraining.
 To address this, they propose a Direction-Aware Training (DAT) approach: applying separate training for XX$\rightarrow$En directions to reduce conflicts and group multilingual training for En$\rightarrow$XX to leverage synergy.
 They further introduce group-wise model merging (DATM) to improve scalability by reducing the number of LoRA adapters while maintaining translation quality.
 This work highlights the importance of targeted post-training strategies and provides a path toward building high-quality, cost-effective MT systems.